-Inside the walls and behind the bars: 3 hours of exploring the historic Iowa State Penitentiary in F
+Inside the walls and behind the bars: Exploring the historic Iowa State Penitentiary in Fort Madison

 Iowa has several state correctional facilities, but the Iowa State Penitentiary in Fort Madison in Lee County is most noteworthy because it's our state's oldest and also the place where the worst of the worst are incarcerated.

 Opening in 1839 (a near decade before our state was even officially formed in 1846), the original Penitentiary served our state until 2015 - approximately 176 years!
 If those big solid rock walls could talk, I'm sure they'd have a lot of stories to tell.
 It's a place that has employed thousands of people, housed tens of thousands of criminals, and even the place where 46 inmates were executed during the time our state utilized capital punishment.
 Some say it's haunted - but without a doubt - it's an intimidating place.

 In 2015, a brand new state-of-the-art facility was completed and opened a little to north and west of Fort Madison - not more than a mile or two from the old one.
 However, once all the prisoners were moved out to the new facility - the question then remains... what do you do with an enormous but outdated prison facility?

 It's been out of use for about 3 years now - but some folks locally are beginning to search for answers about what to do.

 It's an enormous campus with lots of buildings full of lots of things.
 It would not be easily retrofitted to something else without extensive cost.
 It would also take a significant investment to tear it all down.

 But...maybe it shouldn't be retrofitted to something else or torn down.
 Maybe it should be preserved?
 Where some could look at it and see a decaying eyesore - someone else could see a tremendous economic development and tourism opportunity.